evmos/evmosjs/README.md

 ### Signing with Metamask

 After creating the transaction we need to send the payload to metamask so it can be signed.
-With that signature we are going to add a Web3Extension to the Cosmos Transactions and broadcast it to the Evmos node.
+With that signature we are going to add a Web3Extension to the Cosmos Transactions and broadcast it to the Astra node.

 ```ts
 // Follow the previous step to generate the msg object